17 HMR Ammo

 History of .17 Hornady Magnum Rimfire Ammunition

-The .17 Hornady Magnum Rimfire was introduced in 2002 by Hornady for shooters who wanted a high speed, light weight rimfire cartridge.
-The .17 HMR has gained acclaim among varmint hunters as its very high velocity allows for an extremely flat shooting.
+Introduced by Hornady in 2002, the .17 Hornady Magnum Rimfire was designed for shooters who desired a fast, light-weight rimfire cartridge.
+Varmint hunters extol the .17 HMR for its very high velocity that allows for extremely flat shooting.

 Discuss 17 HMR ammunition by adding your comment to the 0 comments below or by asking a new question